acmcalvo/Note-Taker/README.md

   https://user-images.githubusercontent.com/91921941/148711572-8e02ba87-d65d-4a59-94e9-04f046722297.mp4

-  Please use this link if you issues: https://watch.screencastify.com/v/bHBIai3AFTNdsumrxfAA
+  If you have trouble watching the demo video, please use this link: https://watch.screencastify.com/v/bHBIai3AFTNdsumrxfAA

   ## Technologies Used